naberatu/ML-Research/README.md

+# UNet (MultiClass) using Tensorflow/Keras
+For research and experimentation using Python and Tensorflow/Keras.

 # Nabernet using Pytorch
 For research and experimentation purposes using Python and Pytorch.

 # Networks Experimented with or used for comparison:
++ UNet (MultiClass)
 + ResNet-18
 + ResNet-50
 + VGG-16